Stillat/blade-parser-typescript/readme.md

 Whenever a potential directive is encountered and is present in the `ignoreDirectives` list, that section of the template is skipped over and that potential directive becomes part of the document's literal text.

-To contrast, the `directives` configuration option can be used to supply a list of directive names that *can be parsed*.
+In contrast, the `directives` configuration option can be used to supply a list of directive names that *can be parsed*.
 If a potential directive is encountered that is *not* in this list, that potential directive is skipped and becomes part of the document's literal text.

 ### The `customIfs` Configuration Option